 Physical Sunscreen

 They form an opaque coating where applied.
 These sunscreens contain zinc cream, calamine, and titanium oxide.
 The coating they create on the skin is opaque and dense, allowing ultraviolet rays to be reflected and scattered before reaching the skin.
-All of these physical sunscreens are termed “total block” because they create a hard coating on the skin, preventing both ultraviolet rays A and B from penetrating.
+All of these physical sunscreens in skin care are termed “total block” because they create a hard coating on the skin, preventing both ultraviolet rays A and B from penetrating.
 The downside is that the hard coating this sunscreen forms on the skin doesn’t allow sweat to escape easily from the applied area.
 As a result, discomfort and a hot sensation may be felt in the area of use.
 For this reason, they are usually applied to small areas of the body, such as the lips, ears, and nose.
 Of course, if there is no discomfort, they can be applied anywhere on the body.

 You may have noticed that cricket players from colder countries use this type of sunscreen on their nose, ears, and lips to protect themselves from the sun’s harmful effects while playing in hot countries.
 These sunscreens make the skin look white, so some formulations use dyes to avoid this effect.
 Many sunscreen companies also produce tinted products that can be used as foundations or powders to protect the skin from the sun’s rays.
 In a sense, makeup and dust can also act as sunscreen, although this depends on the density of use.